nolanlawson/emoji-picker-element/README.md

   "emojiUnsupportedMessage": "Your browser does not support color emoji.", "favoritesLabel": "Favorites",
   "loadingMessage": "Loading…",
-  "networkErrorMessage": "Could not load emoji.
-Try refreshing.", "regionLabel": "Emoji picker",
+  "networkErrorMessage": "Could not load emoji.", "regionLabel": "Emoji picker",
   "searchDescription": "When search results are available, press up or down to select and enter to choose.", "searchLabel": "Search",